python/cpython/Doc/library/argparse.rst

 All optional arguments and some positional arguments may be omitted at the command line.
-The ``default`` keyword argument of :meth:`~ArgumentParser.add_argument`, whose value defaults to ``None``, specifies what value should be used if the command-line arg is not present.
+The ``default`` keyword argument of :meth:`~ArgumentParser.add_argument`, whose value defaults to ``None``, specifies what value should be used if the command-line argument is not present.
 For optional arguments, the ``default`` value is used when the option string was not present at the command line::